puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`ensure`

-Determines whether the loadbalancer monitoring service is present or absent.
+Determines whether the load balancer monitoring service is present or absent.

 Valid options: 'present' or 'absent'.

 #####`expression`

 Sets the default syntax expression that evaluates the database server's response to a MySQL-ECV or MSSQL-ECV monitoring query.
 Must produce a Boolean result, as the result determines the state of the server.
-If the expression returns TRUE, the probe succeeds.
+If the expression returns true, the probe succeeds.

 For example, if you want the appliance to evaluate the error message to determine the state of the server, use the rule 'MYSQL.RES.ROW(10) .TEXT_ELEM(2).EQ("MySQL")'.